phreda4/r4/README.md

 : dist ;
 ```

-The conditionals:<br/>
-0?, 1?, +?, -? are simple conditionals, they test but do not destroy the top of stack (TOS), 0? tests if the TOS=0.. and so on.<br/>
-=?, <? .. and? .. are conditionals that compare two values, they destroy the TOS.

 Flow control is different than other forths, there are built in, with blocks of code construction.
 ```
 ?? ( .. ) are IF